Nuclear Regulatory Commission (NRC).

-The model application (with model no significant hazards consideration determination) and model SE for the plant-specific adoption of TSTF-501, Revision 1, are available electronically under ADAMS Package Accession Number ML100850069.
-The NRC staff disposition of comments received to the Notice of Opportunity for Comment announced in the Federal Register on August 20, 2009 (74 FR 42131-42138), is available electronically under ADAMS Accession Number ML100920563.
+The model application (with model NSHC determination) and model SE for the plant-specific adoption of TSTF-431, Revision 3, are available electronically under ADAMS Accession Number ML102310365.
+The NRC staff disposition of comments received on the Notice of Opportunity for Comment announced in the Federal Register on November 21, 2007 (72 FR 65615-65629), is available electronically under ADAMS Accession Number ML102310364.

-TSTF-501, Revision 1, is applicable to all nuclear power reactors.
-Licensees opting to apply for this TS change are responsible for reviewing the NRC staff's model SE, referencing the applicable technical justifications, and providing any necessary plant-specific information.
+TSTF-431, Revision 3, is applicable to Babcock & Wilcox reactor plants.
+Licensees opting to apply for this TS change are responsible for reviewing TSTF-431, Revision 3, and the NRC staff's SE, providing any necessary plant-specific information, and assessing the completeness and accuracy of their license amendment request (LAR).
+It is acceptable for licensees to use plant-specific system names, TS numbering and titles.
 The NRC will process each amendment application responding to this notice of availability according to applicable NRC rules and procedures.